seetadev/RoadOps/README.md

 4. Real Time Analytics: Analytics of the incidents with sentiment analysis and live incident reporting.  road safety eco-system.
 Health summary of the police staff, scheduling the staff.
 Reducing misinformation.

+Expert.AI NL API: We are using expert.ai NL API for solving multiple challenges in investigative case management for the admin role: sentiment analysis of a particular incident at the road for the admin role, social media text mining for an incident and classification of the incidents, early stage incident reponse and prevention.
+We are using it for incident overview and assignment for the admin role too (please visit https://drive.google.com/drive/u/1/folders/18lqIDtWH6heTSIdK9NIP7jtaluVxaItl ).

 Moralis:
 Deployment URL: https://3gtivnurtulj.usemoralis.com:2053/server (to be deployed to moralis)